moheladwy/Groq-Csharb/CONTRIBUTING.md

 ## 📜 Code of Conduct

 This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [j@gravelle.us](mailto:j@gravelle.us).
+Please report unacceptable behavior to [mohamed.h.eladwy@gmail.com](mailto:mohamed.h.eladwy@gmail.com).

 Key principles: